-If you are currently taking an antihistamine but hate the side effects butterbur could be as effective.
+If you are currently taking an antihistamine but hate the side effects butterbur may be as effective.
 There is a study on butterbur and cetirizine.
 The study showed similar improvements with both cetirizine and butterbur.
 Both were tolerated well.
-Also, cetirizine is classified as a nondrowsy medication for allergies but 2/3 of the side effects reported we related to drowsiness from cetirizine.
+Also, cetirizine is classified as a nondrowsy medication for allergies but 2/3 of the side effects reported were related to drowsiness from cetirizine.

 If you want extra help sleeping medication like cetirizine may be helpful.
 But many people find the effects last into the next day or make it difficult to wake up.

 In this study butterbur taken morning and night was as effective as fexofenadine.
 Fexofenadine and butterbur were compared to a placebo.
 Both were equally effective at relieving nasal allergy symptoms compared to the placebo.

 There is one disadvantage, to get relief equal to that of allergy medication butterbur is usually taken more often.
 Typically, it is taken morning and night but another dose can be taken in the middle of the day to help relieve symptoms.

 It is always best to take the smallest dose that is effective.
 A typical dose is about 50mg.
 When taking butterbur for allergies you want to make it contains 7.5-8mg of petasins.